KarloFrontEnd/FrontendChallenge-UDG-1/Task Result.md

 * VS Code
 * Jupyter Notebook with pandas

-I chose Python as my programming language because it felt the most intuitive and like a good starting point for someone with zero experience.
+I chose Python as my programming language because it interested me the most and it felt like a good starting point for someone with zero experience.

 I chose Jupyter Notebook in tandem with pandas to import the enclosed CSV File and to get a tabular representation of the data in the following way: